telerik/ajax-docs/knowledge-base/visual-studio-unable-to-find-dependency-build-warnings.md

 While those warnings do not influence the proper work of the solution, they might be annoying and the purpose of this blog post is to help you solve them out.

 ## Solution
-The references of the Telerik.Web.UI.dll assembly to MICROSOFT.WINDOWSAZURE.STORAGE, TELERIK.EVERLIVE.SDK.NET35, AWSSDK.CORE, AWSSDK.S3 are for the RadCloudUpload built-in support for the Amazon, Azure and Everlive cloud storages.
+The references of the Telerik.Web.UI.dll assembly to MICROSOFT.WINDOWSAZURE.STORAGE, AWSSDK.CORE, AWSSDK.S3 are for the RadCloudUpload built-in support for the Amazon and Azure cloud storages.

 What you can do in case your Visual Studio is warning you about those missing dependencies: